claroline/Claroline/README.md

 # FlashCardBundle

-A Flash Card bundle for Claroline.
+A Flash Card ressource for Claroline.

+This implements the SM-2 alogrithm, like Anki does.